 Molson Coors is the second-largest brewer in Canada and the United States.
 This scale helps the firm leverage fixed costs and operate a very cost-efficient supply chain.

-When the employment situation in North America improves, beer volumes likely will pick up thereby enhancing Molson Coors' financial performance.
+When the employment situation in North America improves, beer volume is likely to pick up, enhancing Molson Coors' financial performance.

-The company operates in mature, low-growth beer geographies where price wars can negatively impact profitability.
+The company operates in mature, low-growth beer geographies where price wars can hurt profitability.

 Molson Coors' premium lagers face stiff competition from a multitude of craft brews as well as spirits and wine.

-Low levels of employment in the company's core markets of Canada, the United States, and the United Kingdom have helped to drive down total beer volumes in those countries.
+Low levels of employment in the company's core markets of Canada, the U.S., and the U.K. have helped to drive down total beer volume in those countries.
 Read more

-We believe that Molson Coors' management team has been a standard steward of shareholders capital.
-While we applaud some of the team's strategic moves, such as the MillerCoors JV, that have delivered an abundance of shareholder value, we note that the Read more
+We believe Molson Coors' management team has been a standard steward of shareholders' capital.
+While we applaud some of the team's strategic moves that have delivered an abundance of shareholder value, such as the MillerCoors joint venture, the company's Read more

 Molson Coors is one of the largest brewers in the world.
-Major brands include Coors Light, Molson Canadian, Staropramen, Carling, Miller Lite, Keystone, Blue Moon, and Leinenkugel's.
+Major brands include Coors Light, Molson Canadian, Staropramen, Carling, Miller Lite, Keystone, Blue Moon, and Leinenkugel.
 Read more

 A Rare Economic Moat in the Basic Materials Sector Watch more